smscommunity/sms-guide/_game/misc/quarterframes.md

 - Physics → applied once per frame
 - Movement → advances in full-frame steps

-But that’s not what actually happens.
+But that’s not all that actually happens.

 ## What is a "quarterframe"?